Topological Materials Discovery from Crystal Symmetry: Topological Semimetals

 \subsection{Dirac and Weyl Semimetals}

 For a time, the analogy between solid-state and high-energy physics held relatively well in 3D semimetals.
 Searching for 3D generalizations of graphene, researchers identified 3D Dirac semimetals through two, parallel tracks.
-First, researchers recognized that nodal fermions at high-symmetry ${\bf k}$ points transform in small coreps of the little group $G_{\bf k}$~\cite{manes,SteveDirac} (see Sec.~\ref{sec:bands}).
-Because the small coreps of the little groups in all 230 nonmagnetic SGs were previously enumerated in~\cite{BigBook}, it was possible to target specific ${\bf k}$ points in specific SGs for high-symmetry-point, essential 3D Dirac fermions -- fourfold degeneracies with linear dispersion in all three directions that transform in four-dimensional, double-valued small coreps at high-symmetry BZ points.
+First, researchers recognized that nodal fermions at high-symmetry ${\bf k}$ points transform in small coreps of the little group $G_{\bf k}$~\cite{manes,SteveDirac}.
+Because the small coreps of the little groups in all 230 nonmagnetic SGs were enumerated in~\cite{BigBook}, it was possible to target specific ${\bf k}$ points in specific SGs for high-symmetry-point, essential 3D Dirac fermions: fourfold degeneracies with linear dispersion in all three directions that transform in four-dimensional, double-valued small coreps at high-symmetry BZ points.
 More broadly, essential nodal points were recognized to be features of the minimal band connectivity in each SG, and can also lie along high-symmetry lines and planes in nonsymmorphic and non-primitive SGs~\cite{WiederLayers,WPVZ,WPVZprl}.
 Searching for high-symmetry-point, essential Dirac fermions, researchers theoretically predicted 3D Dirac semimetal phases in hypothetical, metastable structural phases of the BiO$_2$~\cite{SteveDirac} and BiZnSiO$_4$ families~\cite{JuliaDirac}.
-Unfortunately however, the structural phases of BiO$_2$ and BiZnSiO$_4$ highlighted in~\cite{SteveDirac,JuliaDirac} have thus far proved to be experimentally inaccessible.
-Neverthelesss, high-symmetry-point, essential nodal fermions have since been discovered in a wealth of readily accessible materials, validating the methods introduced in~\cite{manes,SteveDirac}.
-Furthermore,~\cite{SteveDirac,JuliaDirac} represented some of the earliest attempts at combining crystalline group theory and material databases for topological materials discovery, laying the foundation for the large-scale material discovery efforts that we will discuss in Sec.~\ref{sec:materials}.
+Unfortunately, the structural phases of BiO$_2$ and BiZnSiO$_4$ in~\cite{SteveDirac,JuliaDirac} have thus far proved to be experimentally inaccessible.
+Nevertheless, high-symmetry-point, essential nodal fermions have since been discovered in a wealth of readily accessible materials, validating the methods introduced in~\cite{manes,SteveDirac}.
+Furthermore,~\cite{SteveDirac,JuliaDirac} represented some of the earliest attempts at combining crystal symmetry, group theory, and material databases for topological materials discovery, laying the foundation for large-scale materials discovery efforts.